ashleshbasnet/Dhyan/README.md

 For running this project, you only need to open the index.html file.
 I was suggested a lot of things such as NPM and stuff but I centered this project around plain html src.

+As for use:
+Click the play button and thats it!
+Everything happens automatically.
+Follow the keybind and instruction!

 ---

 ## Notes